 As it stands right now, all e-Sabong betting occurs in an unregulated and unlawful manner over the Internet via desktop computers, laptop computers, and mobile devices like iPhones, iPads, and Androids.
 Once legalized, of course, this accessibility will improve dramatically, with mobile sabong betting primed to be the most popular way to bet.

-Mobile sports betting at offshore sportsbooks is already how the majority of Filipino punters wager on athletics, rather than placing their bets at retail MegaSportsWorld (MSW) outlets.
+Mobile sports betting at offshore sportsbooks is already how the majority of Filipino punters wager on athletics, rather than placing their bets at retail or online MegaSportsWorld (MSW) outlets.
 Such online sites – while they do not and likely cannot logistically offer e-Sabong betting – do feature many other markets for both domestic and international sports.

 If you’re an avid e-Sabong bettor now – or will be once the pastime is properly regulated – you probably bet on other sports, too.
 All of the sites we recommend for legal online sports betting in the Philippines are available via web apps, with responsive design elements that fit any make, model, and size of mobile device with no downloads required.